Wednesday, February 11, 2026

 “Coming from the East Coast—Brooklyn—there’s a Milana’s on every other corner.
 That’s why he opened this place,” said Cameron Fasci, the son of Adriel Fasci, who opened Milana’s in 2010.

-And yes, at the age of 15, Cameron—who has primarily led the effort behind Milana’s for the past several years as his father tackles other professional endeavors—was a part of Milana’s since day one.
+And yes, at the age of 15, Cameron—who primarily led the effort before he became a firefighter last year, handing the reins back to Adriel—was a part of Milana’s since day one.
 More on that in a bit.

 “I feel pretty confident in saying we helped bust open that door that brought better pizza to Long Beach,” Cameron said.
 “And I know people think all the time that I am from Brooklyn like my Dad—I have a New York spirit for sure, but I am a Long Beach guy.
 My heart is in Long Beach.
 I went to Stevenson, Rogers, Wilson… Milana’s, for me, is a Long Beach pizzeria using New York as its guide.
 We’re Long Beach—through and through.”